anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 # Getting Started

-This guide will briefly explain how to install Julia and Mimi-PAGE.
+This guide will briefly explain how to install Julia and MimiPAGE2009.

 ## Installing Julia

-Mimi-PAGE requires the programming language [Julia](http://julialang.org/), version 1.0 or later, to run.
+Mimi-PAGE requires the programming language [Julia](http://julialang.org/), version 1.1 or later, to run.
 Download and install the current release from the Julia [download page](http://julialang.org/downloads/).

 ### Julia Editor Support